 Light is the only electromagnetic radiation that is visible to the human eye.
 It is made of little packets of energy known as photons.
-When a light wave is incident on an object, a number of things can happen.
+When a light wave is an incident on an object, a number of things can happen.
 It is either absorbed, transmitted or reflected.
 The manner in which visible light interacts with an object depends on the frequency of light and the nature of the atoms of the object.
-In this article, we will discuss how and why light of certain frequencies are selectively absorbed, reflected and transmitted.
+In this article, we will discuss how and why the light of certain frequencies are selectively absorbed, reflected and transmitted.

 What causes the Absorption of Light?

 At specific frequencies, the electrons of the atom tend to vibrate.
 When a light wave of the same natural frequency is incident on the atom, the electrons of that atom will be set into vibrational motion.
 During vibration, electrons interact with neighbouring atoms in such a manner it converts the vibrational energy into thermal energy.
 Hence, we can conclude that the selective absorption of light occurs when the frequency of the light matches the frequency at which the electrons in the atoms vibrate.
 Different atoms and molecules possess different natural frequencies of vibration, hence they will selectively absorb different frequencies of visible light.